- Spouse: Governor Gary Richard Herbert

-Jeanette Herbert, First Lady of Utah, was born in Preston, Idaho, and moved with her family as a young child to Springville, Utah.
-While attending college, she worked as a teller at a local bank, where she met her husband, Governor Gary Herbert.
+Jeanette Herbert, first lady of Utah, was born in Preston, Idaho, and moved with her family as a young child to Springville, Utah.
+While attending college, she worked as a teller at a local bank, which is where she met her husband, Governor Gary Herbert.

-The Herberts have been married for 39 years and are the proud parents of six children (three sons and three daughters) and the very proud grandparents of 10 grandchildren.
-In her free time, the first lady enjoys sewing, decorating, and playing golf.
+The Herberts are the proud parents of six children (three sons and three daughters) and the very proud grandparents of 16 grandchildren.
+In her free time, the first lady enjoys sewing, decorating and playing golf.
 Her favorite activity, however, is spending time with her children and grandchildren, all of whom live in Utah County.